Programme: BSc Business Management

 Why did you choose the module Climate Change and the World Economy?

-The most obvious answer as to why I chose to partake in this module is the fact that I, as a fellow Gen Z, have been brought into a world that has rapidly deteriorated over the past century.
+The most obvious answer as to why I chose to partake in the Climate Change and the World Economy module is the fact that I, as a fellow Gen Z, have been brought into a world that has rapidly deteriorated over the past century.

 No matter how much we can try to ignore it, the implications of this for our futures are painstakingly obvious - I, along many others like me, constantly worry about whether we will be able to live a long, fulfilling life like our grandparents and others before them were able to do.